.NET

 name: diagnostics

-Give your metrics some time to get from your system to ours, then open Logz.io.
-You can search for your metrics in Logz.io by searching {job="dotnet-monitor-collector"}
+Allow some time for data ingestion, then open Logz.io.
+Search for your metrics in Logz.io by searching {job="dotnet-monitor-collector"}

 Customizing Helm chart parameters